lazrekm/readme-generator/README.md

   ## Description

-  Command line application that uses the inquirer npm package to prompt questions to the user about project information, then using that information to generatea professional README file.
+  Command line application that uses the inquirer npm package to prompt questions to the user about project information, then using that information to generate a professional README file.

   ## Table of Contents